Four big families of Hong Kong

-The four big families of Hong Kong (香港四大家族) is a term used to describe the four business families who historically rose to prominence and became influential in Hong Kong.
-In order of influence, they are Li, Ho, Lo and Hui family.
+The four big families of Hong Kong (香港四大家族) is a term used to describe the four business families that historically rose to prominence and became influential in Hong Kong.
+In order of influence, they are the Li, Ho, Lo and Hui families.

 The founders of the original four families are Li Sek-peng (李石朋), Robert Ho Tung (何東), Hui Oi-chow (許愛周) and Lo Cheung-shiu (羅長肇).
 Of these families, the Lis and the Hos and their descendants are the two most recognized by regular Hong Kong citizens today.

 Families

 The families and their descendants are listed below.
 Each indentation represents one generation down, though not necessarily the next generation.
 Not all the descendants are shown.
 Most members of these families have reached tycoon status.